Craps Rules: How to Play Craps Online

 - Hardways: Wins if a Hard number is thrown (2+2 for 4, 3+3 for 6, 4+4 for 8 and 5+5 for 10) before a 7 is rolled or before an Easy Way combination of the Hard Way totals is hit.

-As you can see, craps is a complicated casino game to learn and master thanks to the wide array of different craps betting options and rules associated with those betting options can be overwhelming at first glance.
-However, this is also what makes the game so fascinating.
+As you can see, craps is a complicated casino game to learn and master thanks to the massive number of different craps bets as well as different sets of rules associated with each of these betting options.

 Craps Strategy: How to Turn the Odds to Your Favor